Michigan police are having trouble cracking down on distracted driving. This is a story that is playing out across the US.

 TV interview after Governor’s speech on 2/13/19 WLN.

-Please go to donate tab where you can use any credit card.
+Please go to donate tab where you can safely use any credit card.

-Thanks you & please have safe & enjoyable Summer.
+Thanks you & please have safe & enjoyable New Year.

 A new study has just come out and the data is even more scary than previously thought.
 Follow the link to read the study: Distracted Driving Data